mikittt/easy-to-understand-REG/README.md

 - Cuda 9.0, CuDNN v7
 - Numpy, PIL, Matplotlib, H5py, Tqdm

-If you use rerank, please install cplex by ``conda install -c ibmdecisionoptimization cplex``
+If you use rerank, please install cplex by ``conda install -c ibmdecisionoptimization cplex``.

 Training with refcocog and refgta requires 16 GB and 32 GB gpu respectively for the default setting.
 If the memory is insufficient, please reduce the batch size.